wiverson/maven-jpackage-template/README.md

 The generated installers come in at around 30-40mb.
 The example source in the project includes demonstrations of several native desktop features - for example, drag-and-drop from the Finder/Explorer, as well as a few macOS Dock integration examples.
-Removing the code and the demonstration dependendencies gets a "Hello World" build size closer to 30mb than 40mb.
+Removing the code and the demonstration dependencies gets a "Hello World" build size closer to 30mb than 40mb.

 ## Key Features